fenexomega/fenexomega.github.io/_posts/2017-09-02-technicolor-pwn.md

 ![4]({{ site.url}}/imgs/tech-r5336/4.png)

-Well, if you have been training web pentest on the OWASP Bad Web Apps, you know that features that use like binaries like in a shell session have a great chance of not beign properly sanitized.
+Well, if you have been training web pentest on the OWASP Bad Web Apps, you know that features that use binaries in a shell session have a great chance of not beign properly sanitized.

 So, I fired up __Burp Suite__ and send a ``echo`` command to see if it does the trick.